leaf-ai/studio-go-runner/docs/aws_k8s.md

 </b></code></pre>

 <pre><code><b>
+export KUBECONFIG=~/.kube/config
 export AWS_CLUSTER_NAME=test-eks
 eksctl create cluster --name $AWS_CLUSTER_NAME --region us-west-2 --nodegroup-name $AWS_CLUSTER_NAME --node-type p2.xlarge  --nodes 1 --nodes-min 1 --nodes-max 3 --ssh-access --ssh-public-key ~/.ssh/id_rsa.pub --managed</b>
-[ℹ]  eksctl version 0.16.0
+[ℹ]  eksctl version 0.35.0
 [ℹ]  using region us-west-2
-[ℹ]  setting availability zones to [us-west-2a us-west-2c us-west-2b]
+[ℹ]  setting availability zones to [us-west-2b us-west-2a us-west-2d]
-[ℹ]  subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
+[ℹ]  subnets for us-west-2b - public:192.168.0.0/19 private:192.168.96.0/19
-[ℹ]  subnets for us-west-2c - public:192.168.32.0/19 private:192.168.128.0/19
+[ℹ]  subnets for us-west-2a - public:192.168.32.0/19 private:192.168.128.0/19
-[ℹ]  subnets for us-west-2b - public:192.168.64.0/19 private:192.168.160.0/19
+[ℹ]  subnets for us-west-2d - public:192.168.64.0/19 private:192.168.160.0/19
-[ℹ]  using SSH public key "/home/kmutch/.ssh/id_rsa.pub" as "eksctl-test-eks-nodegroup-kmutch-workers-be:07:a0:27:44:d8:27:04:c2:ba:28:fa:8c:47:7f:09"
+[ℹ]  using SSH public key "/home/kmutch/.ssh/id_rsa.pub" as "eksctl-test-eks-nodegroup-test-eks-be:07:a0:27:44:d8:27:04:c2:ba:28:fa:8c:47:7f:09"
-[ℹ]  using Kubernetes version 1.14
+[ℹ]  using Kubernetes version 1.18
 [ℹ]  creating EKS cluster "test-eks" in "us-west-2" region with managed nodes [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial managed nodegroup [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --cluster=test-eks'
-[ℹ]  CloudWatch logging will not be enabled for cluster "test-eks" in "us-west-2" [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --cluster=test-eks' [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "test-eks" in "us-west-2"
+[ℹ]  CloudWatch logging will not be enabled for cluster "test-eks" in "us-west-2" [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --enable-types={SPECIFY-YOUR-LOG-TYPES-HERE (e.g. all)} --region=us-west-2 --cluster=test-eks'
+[ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "test-eks" in "us-west-2"
-[ℹ]  2 sequential tasks: { create cluster control plane "test-eks", create managed nodegroup "kmutch-workers" }
+[ℹ]  2 sequential tasks: { create cluster control plane "test-eks", 3 sequential sub-tasks: { no tasks, create addons, create managed nodegroup "test-eks" } }
 [ℹ]  building cluster stack "eksctl-test-eks-cluster" [ℹ]  deploying stack "eksctl-test-eks-cluster"
+[ℹ]  building managed nodegroup stack "eksctl-test-eks-nodegroup-test-eks" [ℹ]  deploying stack "eksctl-test-eks-nodegroup-test-eks" [ℹ]  waiting for the control plane availability...
+[✔]  saved kubeconfig as "/home/kmutch/.kube/microk8s.config"
+[ℹ]  no tasks
-[ℹ]  building managed nodegroup stack "eksctl-test-eks-nodegroup-kmutch-workers" [ℹ]  deploying stack "eksctl-test-eks-nodegroup-kmutch-workers" [✔]  all EKS cluster resources for "test-eks" have been created [✔]  saved kubeconfig as "/home/kmutch/.kube/microk8s.config" [ℹ]  nodegroup "kmutch-workers" has 1 node(s)
+[✔]  all EKS cluster resources for "test-eks" have been created [ℹ]  nodegroup "test-eks" has 1 node(s)
-[ℹ]  node "ip-192-168-5-16.us-west-2.compute.internal" is ready [ℹ]  waiting for at least 1 node(s) to become ready in "kmutch-workers" [ℹ]  nodegroup "kmutch-workers" has 1 node(s)
+[ℹ]  node "ip-192-168-22-79.us-west-2.compute.internal" is ready [ℹ]  waiting for at least 1 node(s) to become ready in "test-eks" [ℹ]  nodegroup "test-eks" has 1 node(s)
-[ℹ]  node "ip-192-168-5-16.us-west-2.compute.internal" is ready [ℹ]  kubectl command should work with "/home/kmutch/.kube/microk8s.config", try 'kubectl --kubeconfig=/home/kmutch/.kube/microk8s.config get nodes'
+[ℹ]  node "ip-192-168-22-79.us-west-2.compute.internal" is ready [ℹ]  kubectl command should work with "/home/kmutch/.kube/config", try 'kubectl --kubeconfig=/home/kmutch/.kube/config get nodes'
 [✔]  EKS cluster "test-eks" in "us-west-2" region is ready
 </code></pre>

 eksctl is written in Go uses CloudFormation internally and supports the use of YAML resources to define deployments, more information can be found at https://eksctl.io/.